 Pyari was keen to go to college in those days when women were discouraged from such enterprises.
 But she was willful and consistent.
 After obtaining B.A. from Kashmir she went to Lahore to pursue B.T. (nowadays called B.Ed.), becoming the first B.T. in Kashmir.
 One of the reasons why her husband married her was because she was educated.

-After getting married she pursued her career as the first headmistress of Vasanta Girls School, a position she held for some thirty years.
+After getting married she pursued her career as the first headmistress of Vasanta Girls High School, a position she held for some thirty years.
 She generally never missed a day.
 Her devotion to her job was singular and intense.
 Such total absorption created problems with her husband, who was looking for a traditional wife.
 Their relationship was less than perfect.
 He was looking for a wife who would discuss politics and literature with him and also be a companion to him in his official social life.
 But in spite of that they still loved each other.

-In the household politics of those times Pyari would express herself boldly, disregarding the conventional behavior, to the embarrassment of people around her, which included senior relatives.
+In the household politics of those times Pyari would express herself boldly, disregarding the conventional behavior, to the embarrassment of some people around her, which included senior relatives.
 But over time she gained both respect and fear from the people she was dealing with.
 This was in contrast to my mother, who was a senior daughter-in-law in the family, but who was timid.

-Generations of people in Kaul clan will hardly believe that such a good and strong person as Pyari was was lived in it.
+Generations of people in Kaul clan will hardly believe that such a good and strong person as Pyari was lived in it.

 The below picture was taken by me in Pahalgam, Kashmir in August, 1974.